Examine new developments in neuropsychology and their use in the clinical world with this MSc in Applied Neuropsychology.

 You’ll learn about the recent theories explaining how the brain allows us to cope in a busy world.
 You’ll learn about key concepts, such as self, and how damage to these processes can give rise to mental health problems.
 You’ll also study how to be an applied psychologist, focusing on the core skills expected of a practitioner of applied psychology.

 This module introduces students to the principles of applied psychology and the processes of recovery and rehabilitation.
 It focuses on the core skills expected of a practitioner of applied psychology: assessment, formulation, intervention, evaluation, communication skills, and self- management skills.
 The embedded research skills in this module relate to the evaluation of clinical practice.

 Social Neuropsychology of Mental Health

 This is the opportunity to investigate an area of neuropsychology of individual interest.
-As part of this module you are required to submit a 4,000–6,000 word paper, ready for publication in a specified journal, based on your research.
-You also have to demonstrate the ability to keep a detailed research log.
-The research undertaken by students must have a neuropsychological focus.
+As part of this module, you're required to submit a 4,000–6,000 word paper, ready for publication in a specified journal, based on your research.
+You must also demonstrate the ability to keep a detailed research log.
+The research under

 Cost & Fees

 - UK/EU students full time - 2019/20 entry £7,395

 - UK/EU students part-time - 2019/20 entry £3,700